borayoruk/Question/README.md

 # question

-This project is for our mobile application development course's project
+This project is for our mobile application development course's Flutter project
 ## Getting Started

 This project is a starting point for a Flutter application.